Bird Flu

 2. What animals can be affected by bird flu?

 Many species of waterfowl, especially wild geese, ducks and swans, carry the bird flu virus naturally in their intestines and respiratory tract without showing clinical signs.
-Chickens are very susceptible to bird flu, which can cause them to be very sick and kill them.
+Chickens are very susceptible to bird flu, which can cause them to be very sick and die.

 LPAI usually causes little to mild illness in poultry and other birds.
 Clinical symptoms can be exacerbated by other factors such as concurrent illness.
-Signs include lack of energy and appetite, decreased or abnormal egg production and respiratory signs.
+Signs include lack of energy and appetite, decreased or abnormal egg production and respiratory signs such as sneezing, coughing, eye and nasal discharge.
 Some infected poultry may not show any clinical signs.

 3. How is bird flu spread between birds?